Today It's Me... Tomorrow It's You Review

 # Alex Cox on the movie (evaluation)

 Alex Cox calls this a 'near perfect revenge western'.
-It's a good movie, but I don't think it's that great.
-It's a rather straightforward spaghetti western, with a hero dressed in the style of Django and several direct references to Leone, most notably a scene in a gun shop with Halsey chosing a gun in Tuco style.
+It's a rather straightforward spaghetti western, with a hero dressed in the style of Django and several references to Leone, most notably a scene in a gun shop with Halsey chosing a gun in Tuco style.
 Cervi also seems to have been inspired by Samurai movies (2) and film noir (just look at the clothes and fedora hats in the black & white flashback).
-The film is a must for genre fans, but it's not a classic.
-It has a fine supporting cast and the characters are colorful, but at the same time they lack depth; the action is too one-sided, with none of Bill Kiowa's men getting killed and only one seriously wounded, even if the odds are against them.
+The film has a fine supporting cast and the characters are colorful, but at the same time they lack depth; the action is too one-sided, with none of Bill Kiowa's men getting killed and only one seriously wounded, even if the odds are against them.
 There have been some complaints about Angelo F. Lavagnino's score; it combines typical Italian and American influences, but some think it's too quirky to fit the movie.
 The main theme may get a little on your nerves.

 In 1988 la Caldara was declared a Monumento Naturale (Natural Monument).
 It's located inside the National Park of Bracciano-Martignano Lakes, about forty kilometers northwest of Rome.
 The hills are dominated by thick vegetation, maquis, and centuries old trees, mainly oak trees.
 An exception is la boschetta della betulla bianca with its remarkable stands of white birch trees (very rare this far south).
 D'Offizzi shot a couple of wonderful scenes in the boschetta.
 The hills border vast plains marked by marshes and even some small geysers (sulfer springs of gas and water, the water having a temperature of about 20°C).
 The finale was probably shot in the nearby Bosco di Manziana, one of the greenest areas in the centre of Italy, and more often used for spaghetti western with a 'green' setting, among others Un Dolaro Bucato and California.